-Senior Lecturer and Programme Leader in Psychosocial Analysis of Offending Behaviour, Dr Anna Bussu, brings her first-hand experience of working within the international justice system to her teaching.
-Anna sat down to talk to us about her specialist area and how this can be explored on the programme.
+Senior Lecturer in Criminology, Dr Anna Bussu, brings her first-hand experience of working within the international justice system to her teaching.
+Anna sat down to talk to us about her specialist area and how this can be explored on our BSc (Hons) Criminal Justice programme.

 What is restorative justice and restorative practice?